 The web browser has come a long way in twenty years.
-Instead of building a desktop app and then trying to get it to work properly on a dozen different platforms, you can just build a single web app that runs on every platform, in every browser.
+Instead of building a desktop app and trying to get it to work properly on a dozen different platforms, you can build a single web app that runs on every platform, in every browser.

 - Responsive web design: automatic web page layout based on the screen geometry allows you to create one app that works everywhere instead of separate apps for desktop, tablet, Android, and iOS.
 CSS Grid makes it easy to build responsive layouts.

 - No gatekeeper: iOS apps must be downloaded from the Apple Store which charges the developer a 30% commission.
 Apple does this to to ensure malware apps don’t get installed on iPhones (and to make a bunch of money).